monstercat/arp/README.md

   -file string
         Path to an individual test file to execute.
   -fixtures string
         Path to yaml file with data to include into the test scope via test variables.
+This file is also merged with each test file such that any YAML anchors defined within it are available for reference in the test files.
   -short
         Print a short report for executed tests containing only the validation results. (default true) -short-fail